 No matter how we try and “fun it up” the fact remains that no candy coating will ever make studying even half as interesting as even the most mundane of tasks/activities we undertake during our holidays.

-Many students even quit their studies after long periods of recess, so just how can we ensure that we don’t lose our passion/will to study and become part of the statistics?
-Well, your self control has a lot to do with it, however there are a few tips and tricks you can try such as:
+Many students even quit their studies after long periods of recess.
+So just how can we ensure that we don’t lose our passion/will to study and become part of the statistics?
+Well, your self control does have a lot to do with it.
+However, there are a few tips and tricks you can try such as:

 - Read up on some of next terms work during your holidays, in the evenings before going to bed.
 If you are starting a new year after hols and don’t have your study materials as of yet, simply turn to the internet to read up some interesting facts or latest developments in the field you are studying.
 By doing this, you brain goes into the same mode as when you are studying at varsity/college.
 You will still be in “holiday mode”, but not to the degree that your study priorities/life are forgotten.